dime-coin/dimecoin/README.md

 Find all the documentation in the <a href="https://github.com/halfirish83/dimecoin/wiki">Wiki</a>

 ## How to build
+This version of the code has been forked from https://github.com/dimecoinproject1/dimecoin

+Here are the third party libraries required to build the code and the exact versions used:

+boost 1.55.0<br/>
+berkeley db 5.0.32.NC<br/>
+libpng 1.6.12<br/>
+miniupnpc 1.9<br/>
+openssl 1.0.1j<br/>
+qrencode 3.4.3<br/>

 If you want to build the wallet from the source, you can follow the instructions below: